alexaharti/js-quiz/README.md

 after pressing Enter, the project should appear succesfully in the chosen file from where you can acces it in VS Code.
 - once you've opened it in VS code, click right on 'index.html' and press 'Reveal in File Explorer'
+- in case you do not use VS Code, after dowloading the repository in your folder open the index file.
 Enjoy the Quiz!